brianhouse/sound_art/lectures/07_sequencing.md

   <img src="media/07_02_1_delay.png" width=600 /><br />
 </p>

 The number in the delay object box tells us how long the delay will be.
 In this case, it's 1000 milliseconds—or one second.

-But this is just the beginning.
+What's important to realize at this point is there are two types of signals in Pd.
+So far, we've mainly been working with audio signals—the stuff that comes out of oscillators.
+But we've sent a few messages and used loadbang too—these aren't audio, they're "control" signals that tell Pd what to do.
+Audio objects are, of course, concerned with time, in the sense of building up audio waveforms.
+But `delay` is the first object to demonstrate that control signals have a different notion of time, which functions to cue different things to happen when we want them to.
+But `delay` is just the beginning.

 ## Sequencing